OthrysDev/express2gatling/README.md

 [...]
 ```

-Follow the instructions prompted in the console that shall eventually lead the stress test being ran and HTML reports being generated.
+Follow the instructions prompted in the console that shall eventually lead to the stress test being ran and HTML reports being generated.

 For more info about Gatling please refer to their website.

 ## Documentation

-You can can modify the recorder's behaviour by using the options param :
+You can can modify the recorder's behaviour by using the **options** param :

 ```javascript
 const options = { /** put your options here */ };